-Discrimination in the workplace isn't always a question of age, race, or sex.
+Discrimination in the workplace isn’t always a question of age, race or sex.
 Sometimes employers treat workers unfairly because a medical condition or family situation will be inconvenient for management or cause health insurance expenses to rise.
 For pregnant women, both medical and family situations can tempt an employer to find someone else for the position.
-If you need an attorney's advice because you were fired, laid off, reassigned, or demoted during pregnancy or maternity leave, contact employment discrimination lawyer William Julien in Boca Raton.
+If you need an attorney’s advice because you were fired, laid off, reassigned or demoted during pregnancy or maternity leave, contact employment discrimination lawyer in Boynton Beach.

 When Your ‘Welcome Back’ Is Less Than Warm